 First off this post is not going to define drug addiction.
-But will only focus on it’s affects on the family and loved ones of addicts.
+But will only focus on its effects on the family and loved ones of addicts.
 The information can be used in relation to other addictions as well.
-You can find the definition of different drugs and what they are here including side effects at:
+You can find the definition of different drugs and what they are here including side effects at family support network

 The most common effects are:

 - Not understanding/lack of awareness and denial of what the drug your child/partner is taking.
 So I would read the above list and get to know them and their side effects.
 Educate yourself, this is vital in your battle with drugs or any kind of addiction, knowledge is power.
 The book by Craig Nakken The Addictive Personality is an excellent source of information about the personality of addicts.

 - The deceitful nature of the disease: the lying, the financial hardship, the intimidation by loved one/drug dealers.
 Again getting support is vital here.
 I would recommend two organisation but there are plenty more out there.
 The Family Support Network and Nar-Anon both organisations have a lot of information and support on their websites.
 Please take a look.

 - On the subject of Intimidation: there is confidential Garda support (Irish Police) and the family support network also offers advice and support on this matter.
 But only you can decide what you want to do about this.
 Please check out the video on this subject here

 4. Mental/Physical health issues: The stress, strain, isolation, shame, self-neglect, guilt, grief, loneliness, arguments all add up.
 Most families will have developed health issues including depression and stress-related illness.

 Of course, you're going to have confused feelings around the addict.
 They have deceived you, stole from you, caused financial hardships, led to intimidating knocks on your door, the property is stolen or damaged, you live in fear of "that" knock on the door from the police telling you they are dead or arrested.
 This list goes on.